Butt-Numb-A-Thon: Location

-Butt-Numb-A-Thon was held annually in Austin, Texas, for the first eight years at the Alamo Drafthouse's (now closed) original downtown location at 409 Colorado St. In 2007, BNAT 9 was held at the Alamo Drafthouse Ritz location at 310 E. Sixth Street.
+Butt-Numb-A-Thon was held annually in Austin, Texas, for the first eight years at the Alamo Drafthouse's (now closed) original downtown location at 409 Colorado Street.
+In 2007, BNAT 9 was held at the Alamo Drafthouse Ritz location at 310 E. Sixth Street.
 After 2008, the festival was held at the Alamo Drafthouse South Lamar at 1120 South Lamar Boulevard.
-BNAT 15 in 2013 was held at the Alamo Drafthouse Ritz location while the Alamo Drafthouse Lamar underwent renovation.
+BNAT 15 in 2013 was held at the Alamo Drafthouse Ritz location, while the Alamo Drafthouse Lamar underwent renovation.

-On June 24, 2007, as an acknowledgment of the last days of the Alamo Drafthouse's original downtown location, Harry Knowles hosted a hastily assembled half-birthday marathon titled "Half-Ass-A-Thon".
+On June 24, 2007, as an acknowledgment of the last days of the Alamo Drafthouse's original downtown location, Knowles hosted a hastily assembled half-birthday marathon titled "Half-Ass-A-Thon".
 Half-Ass-A-Thon was to initially only show four features, but by unanimous vote of the audience the marathon was extended to five features.

 End of festival

 Following revelation a few days prior of allegations of sexual assault and sexual harassment against Knowles, the Alamo Drafthouse, which served as the venue for BNAT, announced on Sept.
 25, 2017 that it was cutting all ties with Knowles.

-Knowles himself stepped down from contributing to his website Aint-it-cool-News in the aftermath of the charges.
+Knowles himself stepped down from contributing to Ain't It Cool News in the aftermath of the charges.